 Christian truth claims are the foundation of our worldview.
 These truths have specific characteristics.

-When Jesus said, "I am the way, and the truth, and the life.
-No one comes to the Father except through me."
-(John 14:6, ESV), he was making five claims about truth.
-He was saying that truth exists and is knowable, absolute, and exclusive.
+When Jesus said, “I am the way, and the truth, and the life.
+No one comes to the Father except through me.”
+(John 14:6, ESV), he made four claims about truth.
+He said truth exists and is knowable, absolute, and exclusive.

 But what about you?
 How many times a day do you think or say, “That’s true.”
 Or “That’s not true.”
 But how do you know that you know what you believe is true?

 Do you struggle to know what Christian truth means?
-And further, how to explain and defend them with non-Christians?
+And further, how to explain and defend them to non-Christians?

 - Postmodernism denies the existence of absolute or universal truth.
 Instead, it holds that persons, situations, or cultures determine truth (relativism).